muratkeremozcan/cctdd/ch15-api-json-server/json-server.md

 })
 ```

-For this, we need 2 modifications.
+To satisfy the change, we need 2 modifications.
 First, create a file `routes.json` at the project root:

 ```tsx
 {